 The objective of this project is to provide a successful, enjoyable, safe and profitable race/run to help raise funding and awareness for trail preservation and to promote the Ohio and Eire Canal Corridor.
 It is the goal of this project to continue support for the CVNP Trails Forever Endowment Fund and also help provide funding to develop and enhance the canal corridor experience for visitors.

-The run starts at Camp Tuscazoar in Dover, OH.
+The run starts and will finish at Camp Tuscazoar in Dover, OH.
 At 5am, the runners start running south on the Zoar Valley Trail to the turnaround at Schoenbrunn Village.
-They then run north back through Camp Tuscazoar and continue to the finish at the Leonard Krieger Canalway Center in Cuyahoga Heights.
+They then run north back through Camp Tuscazoar and continue north to Wolf Creek in Barberton.
+At that point runners will turn and run south to finish at Camp Tuscazoar.
 There are aid stations approximately every 5-7 miles apart throughout the course.
 The aid station will be staffed by volunteers and will offer water, sports drink and various food items.
 First Aid will be available throughout the course from local EMS.

 A National Heritage Area

 The Ohio & Erie Canalway is a National Heritage Area — designated by Congress in 1996 — to help preserve and celebrate the rails, trails, landscapes, towns and sites that grew up along the first 110 miles of the canal that helped Ohio and our nation grow.

 Annually, more than 2.5 million Americans find their way to the iconic 81+ mile Towpath Trail running through the heart of the Canalway.
 The historic Cuyahoga Valley Scenic Railroad and the nationally designated America’s Byway offer alternate Canalway travel options through the National Heritage Area.